huuuuusy/huuuuusy.github.io/cloudflare/visitor-counter/README.md

 # First-party visitor counter

-This Cloudflare Worker provides the public visit total shown on the homepage.
-It stores only one aggregate integer in D1 and does not store visitor IP addresses, user agents, or individual profiles.
+This Cloudflare Worker provides the public page-view total shown on the homepage.
+Each page load or refresh increments the counter.
+D1 stores the aggregate total, aggregate country counts, and only the latest page view's country code and timestamp.
+It does not store visitor IP addresses, user agents, individual profiles, or a row-by-row visit history.

 Deployment requires: